- Christian Education

 Community Organic Garden

-St. John’s Organic Garden was started in 2011 with one raised bed and expanded in 2012 to three raised beds.
+St. John’s Organic Garden was started in 2011 with one raised bed.
+We expanded in 2012 to three raised beds.
+And doubled to 6 raised beds in 2017.
+2018 will see the addition of fruit beds.

 The garden has been ‘organic’ from the beginning, as part of our caring for God’s Creation: